 This book looks at Charlie Chaplin’s masterpiece, Modern Times (1936), through the lens of film aesthetics, structure, and post-modern perspective.

 The naïve Tramp character of Modern Times is often seen as the embodiment of a revolutionary reaction to his age.
-However, this study of the film shows that it is not only difficult but impossible to accept the long-established critical reception of Chaplin’s film and its characters in our own "Post-modern Times."
-Drawing from extensive research and bringing post-modern context to the film through comparative analysis of Todd Phillips’s Joker (2019), the book introduces how exhilarating a comprehensive study of film can be for engaged viewers.
+However, this study of the film shows that it is not only difficult but also impossible to accept the long-established critical reception of Chaplin’s film and its characters in our own "Post-modern Times."
+Drawing from extensive research and bringing post-modern context to the film through a comparative analysis of Todd Phillips’s Joker (2019), the book introduces how exhilarating a comprehensive study of film can be for engaged viewers.

 Table of Contents

 Chapter I: Work